al1brn/geonodes/README.md

 You keep the full power of Blender _Geometry Nodes_ but with the elegance of Python.

+## ✨ Features

+- Pythonic API for Geometry Nodes

+    - Object oriented API

+        - Sockets are classes
+        - Nodes are methodds and propetries

+    - Full node tree construction via code
+    - Designed for readability and composability

+- Support for:

+  - Geometry Nodes and Shaders
+  - Modidiers, Groups and Tools
+  - Panels to build clean user interface
+  - Layouts to group and comment your trees

 ## Further reading

 - [Documentation](https://al1brn.github.io/geonodes/)